Alfresco/docs-alfresco/search-enterprise/latest/using/syntax.md

 ### Field Queries and execution behavior

-The fields (and the corresponding query execution behavior) listed in this section are common to AFTS and Lucene query languages.
+The fields and the corresponding query execution behavior listed in this section, are common to AFTS and Lucene query languages.

 ### Type and Aspect Queries

-Type and Aspect queries have several things in common: both of them expect a name as the field value.
+Type and Aspect queries both expect a name as the field value.
 Specifically:

-* If the value is an unqualified name, it will be expanded to a fully qualified name using the default namespace
+* If the value is an unqualified name, it will be expanded to a fully qualified name using the default namespace.
-* If the value is a prefixed name, the prefix is expanded (e.g. cm:name => {http://www.alfresco.org/model/content/1.0}content}name)
+* If the value is a prefixed name, the prefix is expanded (e.g. cm:name => {http://www.alfresco.org/model/content/1.0}content}name).
-* If the value is a fully qualified name then it is used in that form
+* If the value is a fully qualified name then it is used in that form.

 Known Limitations:

-* No support for prefix/wildcard queries in the namespace part (e.g. "TYPE:{http://www.*}person" won't work, "TYPE:{http://www.alfresco.org/model/content/1.0}pers*" works)
+* No support for prefix/wildcard queries in the namespace part (e.g. "TYPE:{http://www.*}person" won't work, "TYPE:{http://www.alfresco.org/model/content/1.0}pers*" works).
-* No support for descendant expansion in prefix/wildcard queries (e.g. TYPE: cm:pers* won't expand to cm:person descendants)
+* No support for descendant expansion in prefix/wildcard queries (e.g. TYPE: cm:pers* won't expand to cm:person descendants).

 ### Expanded Queries